simplefin/bank-access/README.md

 Copyright (c) The SimpleFIN Team
 See LICENSE for details.
 -->

 [![Build Status](https://travis-ci.org/simplefin/bank-access.png?branch=master)](https://travis-ci.org/simplefin/bank-access)

+# THE Goal #

+THE Goal of this project is self-destruction.
+We would like to live in a world where this project doesn't need to exist.
+But until the banks of the world implement a secure, standardized way to access financial data, a project such as this must exist to fill that gap.

+Banks implementing [SimpleFIN](http://simplefin.org) is one way to achieve this goal.
+But any secure, standardized method would suffice.

+Tell your bank you want SimpleFIN!

+And please contribute a script for your bank!

+# What's in here? #

 This repository contains a collection of scripts can be used to programmatically get bank transaction information.
 The scripts herein only read data and do not change the financial state of a bank (such as doing a transfer).

 In this document, the following terms are used interchangeably: